Neural Network-based Constrained Optimal Coordination for Heterogeneous Uncertain Nonlinear Multi-agent Systems: Introduction

 \section{Introduction}

-Multi-agent coordination has been a hot topic over the last decades and has many practical applications in multi-robot control, power system, and wireless network \cite{derenick2007convex,stegink2017unifying,zhang2015twc}.
-As one of the most interesting problems, distributed consensus optimization attracts more and more attention due to the fast development of machine learning and big data technologies \cite{nedic2010constrained, boyd2011distributed}.
-Different from the pure consensus problem, consensus optimization requires all agents to reach a common point which minimizes some global objective function across the whole multi-agent system.
-Many effective algorithms have been proposed to achieve such an optimal coordination in different situations \cite{shi2013reaching, yuan2015zeroth, kia2015distributed, yi2015distributed,liu2016collective, deng2017distributed}.
+Multi-agent coordination has been a hot topic over the last decades and has many practical applications in multi-robot control, smart grid, and sensor networks \cite{derenick2007convex,stegink2017unifying,zhang2015twc}.
+As one of the most interesting problems, distributed consensus optimization attracts more and more attention due to the fast development of machine learning and big data technologies.
+Various effective algorithms have been proposed to achieve such an optimal coordination in different situations \cite{boyd2011distributed,yang2017distributed,nedic2020distributed}.